gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

 6. And when asked for the number of people, type `6`
 7. Click *Reserve*

-Your bot should also be smart enough to not request information the user previously provide.
+Your bot should also be smart enough to avoid asking for information the user provided during the initial request.
 Let's try the following:

 1. First, ask your bot to `make me a reservation in Pittsburgh for 6 people tomorrow night at 7:30`
 2. When asked for cuisine, select from the provided suggestions